bluekitchen/btstack/doc/manual/docs/chipsets.md

   * Some Bluetooth chipsets don't have a unique MAC address.
 On start, the MAC address needs to be set, but there's no standard HCI command to set it.

-  * Sychronous data can either be transmitted via the HCI interface or via an explicit I2S/PCM interface on the chipset.
-Most chipsets default to the I2S interface.
+  * SCO data for Voice can either be transmitted via the HCI interface or via an explicit PCM/I2S interface on the chipset.
+Most chipsets default to the PCM/I2S interface.
 To use it via USB or for Wide-Band Speech in the Hands-Free Profile, the data needs to be delivered to the host MCU.
-Newer Bluetooth standards define a HCI command to configure the routing, but it is not implemented in the chipsets we've tried so far.
-Instead this is configured in a vendor-specific way as well.
+Newer Bluetooth standards define a HCI command to configure the routing, but it is not implemented in the chipsets we've tested so far.
+Instead, this is configured in a vendor-specific way as well.

   * In addition, most vendors allow to patch their chipsets at run time by sending patch comands to the chipset.
 Obviously, this is also vendor dependent.

 The level of developer documentation and support varies widely between the various Bluetooth chipset providers.

-Only Texas Instruments and EM Microelectronics provide all relevant information directly on their website.
-Nordic Semiconductor does not officially have Bluetooth chipsets with HCI interface, but the documentation on their nRF5 series is complete as well.
+From our experience, only Texas Instruments and EM Microelectronics provide all relevant information directly on their website.
+Nordic Semiconductor does not officially have Bluetooth chipsets with HCI interface, but their the documentation on their nRF5 series is complete and very informative.
 TI and Nordic also provide excellent support via their web forum.

-Broadcom, whose Bluetooth + Wifi division has been acquired by Cypress Semicondutor Corporation, provides developer documentation only to large customers as far as we know.
+Broadcom, whose Bluetooth + Wifi division has been acquired by the Cypress Semiconductor Corporation, provides developer documentation only to large customers as far as we know.
 It's possible to join their Community forum and download the WICED SDK.
 The WICED SDK is targeted at Wifi + Bluetooth Combo chipsets and contains the necessary chipset patch files.

 CSR, which has been acquired by Qualcomm, provides all relevant information on their Support website after signing an NDA.